About Solid Waste

 How much is recycled or put in a landfill?

-What's in the garbage?
+What's in the recycling?

 Construction and Demolition Debris

 A sizable portion of the City's waste consists of construction and demolition (C&D) debris.
 Historically, most C&D debris has been disposed of separately, although some construction waste materials are disposed of as MSW.
 C&D is separated because the requirements for landfilling this "inert" material are less stringent than for garbage.
 C&D is increasingly being recycled.
-Of the C&D debris handled by the City in 1995:

 Biomedical waste